-I was lucky enough to live and work on Tenerife for several months over Summer and I can’t wait to share Tenerife’s highlights.
+I was lucky enough to live and work in Tenerife for several months over Summer and as a travel blogger for Female Travel Bloggers, I can’t wait to share Tenerife’s highlights.

 Tenerife’s Main Attractions